Publications

 Onions, C. (unpublished, 2020) From research to practice at a residential school: The Mulberry Bush.
 British Educational Research Association Conference.

-Wauthier, L., Farnfield, S., & Williams, J. M., (in press) The role of attachment in children’s relationships with pets: From pet care to animal harm.
-Human Animal Interaction Bulletin.
+Wauthier, L. M., Farnfield, S., & Williams, J. M. (2022).
+The role of attachment in children’s relationships with pets: From pet care to animal harm.
+Human-Animal Interactions.

 Zhang, F. & Farnfield, S. (in preparation) Comparing diagnoses of child PTSD with the assessment of developmental trauma.